sarahsetiawan/Hood-Hockey/README.md

 with a user-friendly interface tailored to the needs of coaches, analysts, and organizations.</p>

 ## Tech Stack
-- Python: Pandas/Polars, SK Learn, Matplotlip, Chart.js
+- Python: Pandas, SK Learn, Matplotlip
-- Backend: Flask or Django
+- Backend: Django
 - Frontend: React
-- Database: MySQL
+- Database: PostgreSQL